Jafsari/Overwatch-Search/README.md

 # Overwatch-Search

 Description:
 OverChat is an web application that brings competitive Overwatch players together.
 Find other serious players to play competitive ranked matches within specific ranks!
-Invite friends, watch streams, chat with others, or check the status of your favorite overwatch streams!
+Invite friends, watch streams,check current rankings, chat with others, or check the status of your favorite overwatch streams!

 Built With
 ReactJS